 - The Gogebic-Ontonagon Intermediate School District (GOISD) has been expanding programs and services to local districts over the past several years, resulting in an increase in staff.
-Over the past three years, GOISD has started providing business office services to some constituent school districts and has added two positions to support the work being performed for local districts.
+The General Education Department was restructured into the Instructional Services Department and the Student Health and Wellness Services Department.
+This restructuring will allow for more efficiency in providing services to our local districts.
+GOISD has continued to provide business office services to some constituent school districts and has added two positions to support the work being performed for local districts.
 Revenue generated from contracts with districts receiving business office services has supported those positions.
 Business service contracts have been reviewed and renewed with districts.
 Additional staff have been hired in General Education utilizing funding from multiple state sources of revenue, including 31n(6), which has been used to hire school social workers and therapists.
-The GOISD also received funding to hire two school nurses through HRA funds made available by the state.
-Special Education staffing has increased as a result of growth in the student population needing special education services.
-In addition to the above mentioned staff, GOISD is in the process of assuming operation of an Early Childhood Center Preschool and Daycare in Ironwood, Michigan. - GOISD continues to fiscally manage several large state grants.
-These grants provide an indirect revenue sources that the district uses to supplement existing programming and to provide new services to students in GOISD programs and in local school districts. - Although the economy has shown to be stable to strong, it is believed that it is slowing.
-It is anticipated the State will continue to be cautious with the overall budget and remain conservative in funding growth for schools.
-GOISD will continue its practice of conservative budget development and fiscal policies. - Regionally, enrollment projections indicate a stable to slightly decreasing number of students enrolled in local districts served by the GOISD.
-As local district budgets become more strained due to declining enrollment, districts tend to seek assistance from GOISD to support programming.
+Special education staffing has increased due to the growth of the student population that needs special education services.
+In addition to the staff mentioned above, GOISD has formally assumed operation of an Early Childhood Center Preschool and Daycare in Ironwood, Michigan. - GOISD continues to fiscally manage several large state grants.
+These grants provide indirect revenue sources that the district uses to supplement existing programming and provide new services to students in GOISD programs and local school districts. - It is anticipated the State will continue to be cautious with the overall budget and remain conservative in funding growth for schools.
+GOISD's continued practice of conservative budget development and fiscal policies provides a secure financial planning for the future. - Regionally, enrollment projections indicate a stable to slightly decreasing number of students enrolled in local districts served by the GOISD.
+As local district budgets become more strained due to declining enrollment, districts tend to seek assistance from GOISD to support programming. - Negotiations with bargaining unit staff resulted in a two-year agreement with an annual increase of 3% each year of the agreement.
+A recruitment and retention incentive was added to the agreement, and an early retirement incentive was modified to become an employee service incentive.
+Two weeks of paid childcare leave for infants and adopted children were included, and the staff was offered a reduction in childcare fees at the early childhood center operated by the GOISD.
+The total package included in the new two-year agreement attempts to make the GOISD a destination employer.
+The current bargaining unit agreement expires August 26, 2025.

-- Negotiations with bargaining unit staff resulted in a two-year agreement with an annual increase of 3% each year of the agreement.
-A recruitment and retention incentive was added to the agreement and an early retirement incentive was modified to become an employee service incentive.
-Two weeks of paid child care leave for infants and adopted children was included and a reduction in childcare fees at the early childhood center operated by the GOISD was offered to staff.
-The total package included in the new two-year agreement attempts to make the GOISD a destination employer. - GOISD continues to develop and expand partnerships with community agencies, industry partners and our local community college to grow programs and opportunities for students.
-The district's Career and Technical Education Department (CTE) has increased participation in the Early College Program and has developed a Less Than Class Size program model to expand course offerings to students who do not have access to CTE courses at the community college due to the geographic distance from campus. - The administration and Board of Education of the Gogebic-Ontonagon ISD is optimistic about the future and the role that our organization will continue to play in education and the economy of our region, as GOISD is viewed as a vital partner by local industry, community organizations, higher education institutions, and our constituent districts.
+- GOISD continues to develop and expand partnerships with community agencies, industry partners, and our local community college to develop programs and provide student opportunities.
+The District's Career and Technical Education Department (CTE) has increased participation in the Early College Program and has developed a Less Than Class Size program model to expand course offerings to students who do not have access to CTE courses at the community college due to the geographic distance from campus. - The administration and Board of Education of the Gogebic-Ontonagon ISD are optimistic about the future and the role that our organization will continue to play in education and our region's economy.
+GOISD is not just an educational service agency but a vital partner in the region's education and economy, as viewed by local industry, community organizations, higher education institutions, and our constituent districts.